Jimmy Lee's Homepage

 Jimmy and his wife (and another friend) had the pleasure of taking this photo with Prof. Charles Kao and Mrs. Kao, 2009 Nobel Laureate in Physics, on March 27, 2009 (half a year before the prize was announced), at the 20th Anniversary dinner of the Chinese University Women’s Organization (CUWO).

 If you are bored, take a look at some of the quotes, jokes, and writings and proverbs that Jimmy has collected over the years (some in Chinese).
 Please share this present with all.
 Also, this Management Lesson would certainly benefit you for a lifetime.
 What is the truth in the corporate world?
 It depends on the viewing angle.
 This amazing piece relates coffee, coffee cups, and life (read it even if you don’t like coffee).
 If you are male, don’t miss this Cautionary Tale for Men (in Chinese) which teaches us all an important lesson.
 Everyone has parents, and everyone should read this (in Chinese).
 We don’t want to be the cause of a heart-attack (in Chinese), do we?
 You may change your personal philosophy after seeing this Tibetian Monks’ sand art (in Chinese).
 Are you upset today?
 If so, read this (in Chinese).
 The commencement address by Steve Jobs at the Stanford University tells the making of a true pioneer.
 Are you the ants in this fable (Chinese and English)?
 If you are nostalgic about Hong Kong, don’t miss this wonderful photo collection of Hong Kong dated back to 1946 (captions in Chinese).
-How about an 8-minute video (narration in English) of 1937 Hong Kong?
 This (in Chinese) will soothe you from the midlife crisis.
 Jimmy teaches, and this is what his classroom is like.
 Jimmy researches, and this is academic freedom.
 Jimmy is a professor, and that’s what others think of him.
 Jimmy learns a lot from EWD1110, in which Dijsktra commented on the unhealthy direction that the academia is heading.
 Believe it or not, more can become less.
 After reading this, Jimmy is speechless too.
 Kind words for (big and small) teenagers.
 Jimmy hopes that you will enjoy and learn from his collection as much as he did.

 Address: